-The four main ways that brands can use podcasts as part of their marketing strategy.
-Thought leadership and brand awareness, lead generation, events, and internal communications.
+There are 4 main ways that brands can use podcasts as part of their marketing strategy: brand awareness, lead generation, events, and internal communications

 Brands are realizing the power behind podcast content and are investing in adding it to their marketing strategies.
 But what are the most effective ways to use them?
 Podcasts aren’t only beneficial to increase awareness and build a community around your brand, there are several ways they can benefit your business.

 Thought leader and awareness objectives are the most common types of branded podcasts.
 Brands use podcasts to establish themselves as an industry leader on a specific topic that’s relevant to their business.
 For example, if you’re a mattress company you might have a podcast that’s all about analyzing interesting dreams that people have had.

 The biggest key here is to ensure that your podcast isn’t a sales pitch.
 Obviously, you don’t want your podcast to be a 30-minute infomercial for your brand (no one wants to listen to that), so choose a subject matter that’s interesting for listeners but relevant to your product, service, or brand values.
 Some of our favourite branded podcast series include:

 For B2B brands, lead generation and relationship building are key to business growth.
 Podcasts offer a strategic way to create warm introductions to relevant leads.
 For example, if you’re a MarTech company focused on selling your product to CMOs in the hospitality industry, create an interview-based podcast series that discusses tactical marketing strategies for hotels and restaurants.
 This will give you an easy way to reach out to potential leads for interviews and show off your knowledge of the problems they’re facing during the recording.
 Keep in mind that the selling happens once the mics are off.